He Is Not Dimon to You: Defamation suit

 On 31 May 2017, Navalny lost a defamation suit over the documentary, filed by Russian billionaire Alisher Usmanov.
 A judge at Moscow's Lyublinsky district court ordered Navalny to remove his YouTube video and to publish a retraction, which Navalny stated he will not do.

 In a trial which lasted two days, the judge dismissed nearly all of the motions that Navalny had filed, including summoning Medvedev to testify.
 She did not allow any witnesses to appear in front of the court or review the documents that the investigation was based on.
 Navalny said that the verdict in Usmanov's favor should bring even more people to the streets at upcoming protests.

-Press coverage

-The film was covered by many news organisations from across the world, including RBC, Novaya Gazeta, and Vedomosti in Russia.
-The New York Times, the Associated Press, Bloomberg L.P., and The Rachel Maddow Show in the United States.
-The Daily Telegraph, Sky News, Deutsche Welle, NRC Handelsblad, de Volkskrant, Helsingin Sanomat, Delfi, Diena, Kas Jauns, Latvijas Avīze, Neatkarīgā Rīta Avīze, TV3 Latvia, Delfi, Ru.Delfi, Lietuvos žinios, and TV3 Lithuania in Europe.